pauline-banye/FE-reg-form/README.md

 - Build a single-page responsive registration form using the design.

-- All information and images needed for the design can be found in this folder here

 - All information and images needed for the design can be found in this folder [here](https://drive.google.com/drive/folders/1QN4U7u0pJ4yzNqcmRGo8JnoIDowZHY-O?usp=sharing)

 Link to [design](https://res.cloudinary.com/dz209s6jk/image/upload/q_auto:good,w_900/Challenges/cbyamvcsyhwlvnlelr5n.jpg).